 Ididit offers a few different options for all of their columns and in the end I selected an unpainted tilt, shift, column without an ignition.

 Column shift was chosen over a floor shift simply because the cab really isn’t that big.
 Any floor space I can gain back will make all the difference during long summer cruises.
 I went with unpainted, because I’ve yet to narrow down my interior color scheme.
 However I have a sneaking suspicion I will want the roof, firewall, dash, door jambs, and steering column to all be the same color.

 Finally I chose no ignition because I’d like to use the factory one.

 Pulling the column out of the protective packaging, the first thing I noticed was its weight.
 The column is an incredibly sturdy unit that makes the original seem quite dainty in construction.

 Looks wise, well, it’s a no brainer, the Ididit column is a beautiful piece.
 However being of mostly metal construction it doesn’t look too modern for a 50s truck.

 Ididit proudly manufacturers all of their columns in Michigan.
 North American construction is a nice reassurance for something as important as a steering column.
 Offshore products can be more than adequate, but it’s nice to know that should any problems arise I can get a replacement part within a few days after a conversation with someone just across the border.

 Even more reassuring was the fact that the Ididit logo could be found on all the key components.
-Almost everywhere I looked I found an Ididit sticker, or embossing.
+Almost everywhere I looked I found an Ididit embossing or an Ididit sticker.

 Again, company specific, application specific, components result in better service, every time.